WarrenGames/WarrenGames/README.md

 - 👀 I’m interested in programming video games.
 - 📫 How to reach me 'antoine.f1987@ant01.fr' or my youtube channel : 'https://www.youtube.com/@thegamesofthewarren4789' to see some screencasts of my games.

--The breakout4 code has been update the October 15th 2024.
+- The breakout4 code has been update the October 15th 2024.

--The breakout4 has been updated (code and 1440x1080 releases) the september 29th 2024.
+- The breakout4 has been updated (code and 1440x1080 releases) the september 29th 2024.
 Some levels that caused segfault have been fixed.

 - A bug in sdl2_wrapper library has been fixed (in the files 'boxEvent.h' and 'boxEvent.cpp').
 See changes.txt at the root dir for more details.